sandeep21122/HR-Analytics-Atliq/README.md

 📊 Overview
 This project features an interactive HR Analytics Dashboard built with Power BI.
 The dashboard provides a comprehensive overview of key human resources metrics at Atliq, focusing on employee demographics, attrition, and tenure.
 It's designed to help HR professionals and management make data-driven decisions to improve employee retention and satisfaction.

-🖼️ Dashboard Preview
-A snapshot of the main dashboard page:

-(Note: You should replace this text with an actual screenshot of your dashboard once uploaded to GitHub.)

 📈 Key Metrics & Insights
 The dashboard is designed to track and analyze several critical HR indicators: